Advertisement

 A horse's hoof is rasped by a farrier

-Before the farrier arrives to trim hooves or shoe your horse, make sure the hooves are clean and dry.
-This applies to the whole leg, so that your farrier doesn’t have to hold wet, muddy legs.
-This is the process used to trim a hoof:
+Before the farrier arrives, make sure your horse’s hooves are clean and dry.
+This applies to the whole leg, so that they don’t have to hold wet, muddy legs.

 • The farrier will pick up the horse’s leg and hold it between their knees, so that it is held firmly and they can see the sole.
 It’s important that in between farrier visits you routinely lift and handle your horse’s legs, so that they are confident when being trimmed or shod and will quietly stand still, sometimes for a long time.